 Take an opportunity for personal growth

 Often when we think of committing to self-care, we think of small, physically tangible and immediate things that will get us instant results.
 A massage.
 A yoga class.
 A time for meditation.
 Anything that can give us instant gratification from every day stress is a go-to for assessing our self-care.
-While these are important pieces to self-care, we should also focus our main efforts on our foundational self-care commitments.
+While these are important pieces of self-care, we should also focus our main efforts on our foundational self-care commitments.
 The ones that build us up and change the way we do things consistently.
-How can you find big picture ways to live your best life in the new year?
+How can you find big picture ways to live your best life?

 Put a positive spin on your frame of mind